 So far, we considered the scenario where the spatial distribution of tags was unknown.
-Recall that in this case only the Minimum Covering Schedule problem made sense.
+Recall that in this case only the Minimum Covering Schedule problems made sense.
 This is because it was not possible to learn how much time to allow for various subelements to be read, as time to read all tags in a subelement is proportional to the number of tags in that subelement.
 However, when the tag distribution is known, we can model this time easily.
-Thus, we can consider a more meaningful version of the problem, where we try to read all tags as fast as possible for the given tag distribution.
+Thus, we can consider a more meaningful version of the problem, where we try to read all tags as fast as possible.
 We call this the Minimum Reading Schedule (MRS) problem.